IO vs JSON

 #Structure

-JSON adopts an object-oriented format without native support for header and data section separation, potentially complicating data organization and manipulation in complex applications.
+JSON uses a flat structure without native support for header and data section separation, potentially complicating data organization and manipulation in complex applications.

 #Verbosity

 IO is designed to be thin and non-verbose, providing a significant reduction in data size.
-A non-minified version of IO can be about 40-50% smaller than a minified JSON, offering substantial benefits in terms of efficiency and speed, especially over network transmissions.
+A non-minified version of IO is about 50% smaller than minified JSON in bytes, and uses ~30% fewer tokens for LLM APIs (GPT-4, Claude, etc.).
+This offers substantial benefits in terms of efficiency, speed, and cost savings, especially over network transmissions and AI workloads.
+Best results seen with datasets of 10+ records.

-JSON is more verbose, with each data record repeating the same keys (e.g., username, firstName, lastName), which can lead to increased data size and slower processing times, particularly when dealing with large datasets.
+JSON is more verbose, with each data record repeating the same keys (e.g., username, firstName, lastName), which can lead to increased data size, higher LLM token counts, and slower processing times, particularly when dealing with large datasets.

 #Schema

 IO inherently supports a schema-first approach, boasting an easy-to-define and human-friendly schema language.
-It accommodates both in-document and out-of-document schemas, enhancing data integrity and validation without necessitating external libraries.
+It accommodates both in-document and out-of-document schemas, enforcing type safety at parse time and catching errors before they reach your application code.
+This enhances data integrity and validation without necessitating external libraries.

 JSON, on the other hand, lacks built-in schema support.
-Implementing schemas in JSON requires separate libraries, such as JSON Schema, which can be verbose and cumbersome to manage alongside the data it describes.
+Implementing schemas in JSON requires separate libraries, such as JSON Schema, which can be verbose and cumbersome to manage.
+Type validation must happen at runtime in application code, potentially allowing invalid data into your system.

 #Multiple String Types